 Summary terms and conditions of main features of all capital Amount

 instruments Amount

 Tier 1 Capital

-1. Paid up share capital/common stock Received from the Head Office, BSI, Tehran, I.R.Iran.
+Paid up share capital/common stock Received from the Head Office, BSI, Tehran, I.R.Iran.
 1,500,000

 2. Reserves

 a.
 Statutory reserve Article 82 of Union Law No. 10 of 1980 requires that 10% of the net profit is transferred to a special reserve until such reserve equals 50% of the assigned capital.
-This reserve is not available for distribution 484,394
+This reserve is not available for distribution 509,418

 b.
 Special reserve -

 c.
 General reserve 2 105,003

 3. Minority interests in the equity of subsidiaries -

 4. Innovative capital instruments 1 -

-5. Other capital instruments (Retained Earnings) Balance of retianed earning 1,214,333
+5. Other capital instruments (Retained Earnings) Balance of retianed earning 1,439,550

 6. Surplus capital from insurance companies

-Sub-total 3,303,730
+Sub-total 3,553,971

 Less: Deductions for regulatory calculation -

 Less: Deductions from Tier 1 capital -

-Tier 1 Capital - Subtotal 3,303,730
+Tier 1 Capital - Subtotal 3,553,971

 Tier 2 capital (Subordinated term loan) 600,000

 Less: Other deductions from capitals -

 Tier 3 capital -

-Total eligible capital after deductions 3,903,730
+Total eligible capital after deductions 4,153,971

-subordinated loans represent two loans obtained from Head Office.
-A) A loan of US\$ 54.45 million (AED 200 million) obtained in May 2002, which is renewable annually for a further period of 6 years and bears an interest rate equivalent to the highest interest rate offered in the first month of each 6-month period by Regional Office on customer's deposits.
-From November 2004 the interest rate was changed to LIBOR (6 month deposit) plus 0.5% per annum.
-B) A loan of US\$ 27.27 million (AED 100 million) obtained in May 2004, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 2.75 per annum.
-C) A loan of US\$ 12.62 million (AED 300 million) obtained in October 2011, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 2.75% per annum.
-C) A loan of US\$ 27.57 million (AED 300 million) obtained in October 2011, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 2.75% per annum.
+^{} subordinated loans represent three loans obtained from the Head Office.
+A) A loan of US\$ 54.45 million (AED 200 million) obtained in May 2002, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 0.5% per annum.
+B) A loan of US\$ 27.23 million (AED 100 million) obtained in May 2004, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 2.75 per annum.
+C) A loan of USD 81.68 million (AED 300 million) obtained in October 2011, which is renewable annually for a further period of 6 years and bears interest at LIBOR (6 month deposit) plus 2.75% per annum.

-1. Include minority interests in equity accounts of consolidated subsidiaries that take form of SPVs and moderate step-ups in instruments issued through SPV's, as well as directly issued Tier I instruments, subject to stringent conditions (refer to Basel Committee's press release, Instruments eligible for inclusion in Tier I capital- 27 October 1988) and limited to a maximum of 15% of Tier I capital.

-2. Including undisclosed reserves, revaluation reserves, general provisions/general loan loss reserves Hybrid debt capital instruments and subordinated debt.
+- 1. Include minority interests in equity accounts of consolidated subsidiaries that take form of SPVs and moderate step-ups in instruments issued through SPV's, as well as directly issued Tier I instruments, subject to stringent conditions (refer to Basel Committee's press release, Instruments eligible for inclusion in Tier I capital- 27 October 1988) and limited to a maximum of 15% of Tier I capital. - 2.
+Including undisclosed reserves, revaluation reserves, general provisions/general loan loss reserves Hybrid debt capital instruments and subordinated debt.